Trust Board Members

 Lisa is an alumnus of the King’s Fund with a passion for safe, high quality patient care; patient experience and nurturing and developing leadership talent.

-Dani Cecchini - director of finance and strategy
+Sam Wilde - director of finance and business intelligence

 Tom has worked primarily within the education sector for over 25 years in a variety of senior roles, most recently as Director of Finance and Commercial with Lincoln College, a £60m turnover Group operating in the UK, China and the Kingdom of Saudi Arabia.
 Tom has worked across Further Education, Sixth Form provision and the University sector, leading in strategic financial management, estates and infrastructure, risk management, corporate governance and international development.
 His extensive experience covers a blend of public and private sector operations, combining public service with a commercial approach to business development and partnership working.